Deciding if citizenship is right for you

 You can stay in the UK for as long as you want if you’re in one of those situations - you don’t have to apply for citizenship.

 If you’re from the EU, Norway, Switzerland, Iceland or Liechtenstein

-If you get settled status, you can live and work in the UK permanently - without getting British citizenship.
-But you can still apply for citizenship later if you want to.
+If you have settled status, you can live and work in the UK permanently - without getting British citizenship.
+But you can still apply for citizenship if you want to.